Updated: Mar 31

 #19 The Sun

-The essence of number 9.
-Joy, fulfilment, rewards.
-Happiness well deserved as one could find in both number 10 (1+9) and 9 (1×9).
-But not a card that speaks much on its own and with no lasting effect if not supported by another card holding this message.
+The essence of number 9: Joy, fulfilment, rewards.
+Happiness well deserved as one could find in number 10 (1+9) and 9 (1×9).
+Self-confidence and success are often associated with 19 in angel numbers.

 #21 The World